ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 : A list of the AS's supported key
     proofing mechanisms.
 The values of this list correspond to possible values of the `proof` field of the key section of the request.
-    Values MUST be in the GNAP Key Proofing Methods registry.
+    Values MUST be in the GNAP Key Proofing Methods registry established by {{GNAP}}.
     OPTIONAL.

 Additional fields are defined in the GNAP RS-Facing Discovery Document Fields registry {{IANA-rs-discovery}}.